 So, your audience is already open to your messaging through Stories because it feels more real, spontaneous, and intimate.
 You’re at an advantage, and you want to use that position to build trust – to create a relatable image and humanize your brand.

 One of the best ways to do this is by going behind the scenes and giving your audience a glimpse into your day to day operations.
 Snap a photo to show them what you’re working on, film your work day in a live video, show them the people who are helping you.
 If you’re a one-man show, tell your audience about your experiences or struggles with running things alone and show them how you do it.
-Don’t hesitate to also show what you’re doing when you’re not doing business.
+Don’t hesitate to also show what you’re doing when you’re not doing business, and showcase your company culture.
 Both live videos and uploaded photos work well, just invite them into your world.

 Engagement rates are far more important than the sheer number of followers and likes – and it’s not only Instagram’s and Facebook’s algorithm changes that support this fact, but common brand building principles too.
 And the great thing about Stories is that through leveraging FOMO, they create a sense of urgency – there’s only a 24-hour window to view, respond, and share, so users are impelled to act.
 They’re a golden tool for eliciting immediate responses and boosting engagement.
 Grab this opportunity by: